kamyashethia/SQLForThePotterhead/Joins.md

 Let's start writing the query.

-1. Let's write a left join, that will give us all the wizards, and attach their pets if they have them:
+1. First, we will write a left join.
+This will give us all the wizards, and attach their pets if they have them:

 ```sh
 postgres=# SELECT * FROM wizard LEFT JOIN pet ON wizard.id = pet.owner_id;